-The National Restaurant Association ServSafe® exam is written on a master’s level.
+The National Restaurant Association ServSafe® exam is written on an 8th grade level.
 We have provided some tools below to help you prepare your students for this difficult exam.

 YouTube: National Restaurant Association Channel / Playlist = ServSafe: ServSafe Short Food Safety Videos